glassroom/heinsen_attention/README.md

 ## Replicating Published Results

 The generative language model we use in our experiments is defined [here](generative_language_model.py).
+The only additional requirement is [tqdm](https://tqdm.github.io/), for displaying a progress bar when generating tokens.

 Build the model with:

 ```python
 from generative_language_model import build_model